Last Updated on

-It’s Holi in the City time again – Cinnamon Kitchen’s House of HOLI Returns 6th – 21st March 2019.
-It’s the fifth year in a row that this fab event has taken place – I think we’ve been along most years! #HouseofHOLI returns to Cinnamon Kitchen in Devonshire Square.
+It’s Holi in the City time again – Cinnamon Kitchen’s House of HOLI returns from the 2nd to 15th March 2020.
+It’s the sixth year in a row that this fab event has taken place – I think we’ve been along most years!
 It’s your chance to leave the drab and dreary City at the door, don your protective white suit and step into the madness at the House of HOLI for thirty minutes of paint-pelting friends, family and colleagues to mark the Indian festival of colour.

 Holi is an annual Hindu tradition observed predominantly in India, Nepal and South Asia but adopted across the world, including the UK.
 Holi Festival is also known as the festival of love, announcing the arrival of spring and passing of winter (sadly we’re not quite there yet!).
 It is celebrated each year around the vernal equinox, the date varies but is always marked on the full moon, starting with a Holika bonfire with singing and dancing.
 The next day, the streets explode with colour as people turn out armed with water balloons, water guns and dry coloured powder.

+Holi is traditionally a time where families and friends gather together to laugh and play and cover each other with coloured paint.
+I went along with my eldest son Milo to join in the fun.
 We arrived in a snow blast, so my delicious Neela Heera cocktail made with Bombay Saphire, fresh lemon juice, pear puree and apple juice went down a treat.
 Milo opted for a warming Holika Fire – a devilish combination of Bacardi, raspberry puree, lime and cranberry juice.

-We were served a feast of delectable bite-sized snacks including tender spiced pieces of chicken tikka, Panipuri made with tangy potato in a semolina shell, juicy chunks of Indo Chinese Hakka chilli paneer and my sons favourite lightly spiced mini lamb rolls.
+We were served a feast of delectable bite-sized snacks including tender spiced pieces of chicken tikka, Panipuri made with tangy potato in a semolina shell, juicy chunks of Indo Chinese Hakka chilli paneer and my son’s favourite lightly spiced mini lamb rolls.

 With our cockles warmed it was time to don our protective white suits, ready for the Holi to begin.
-There was great excitement in the air as we all headed to the purpose-built party pod and collected some bags of beautifully vibrant coloured powered paints.
+There was great excitement in the air as we all headed to the purpose-built party pod and collected some bags of beautifully vibrant coloured powdered paints.
 Before we knew it we were letting our hair down and paint pelting in a frenzied haze of colour and laughter.

 We went home in high spirits and fetching shade of orange.
 Be sure not to wear your best clothes although the paints all wash out!”